porscheinformatik/pnet-data-api/pnet-data-api-java-sample/README.md

 get company by id <COMPANY-ID...> ......
 Returns the companies with the specified ids. get company by mc <COMPANY-MC...> ......
-Returns the companies with the specified matchcode. get company by number <COMPANY-NUMBER...>  Returns the companies with the specified company numbers. get company by sap <COMPANY-SAPNUMBER...>  Returns the companies with the specified sap numbers. get company by vat <COMPANY-VATIDNUMBER...>  Returns the companies with the specified vat id numbers. get company group by company id <COMPANY-ID...>  Returns the company groups with the specified ids. get company group by company mc <COMPANY-MC...>  Returns the company groups with the specified matchcodes.
+Returns the companies with the specified matchcode. get company by number <COMPANY-NUMBER...>  Returns the companies with the specified company numbers. get company by vat <COMPANY-VATIDNUMBER...>  Returns the companies with the specified vat id numbers. get company group by company id <COMPANY-ID...>  Returns the company groups with the specified ids. get company group by company mc <COMPANY-MC...>  Returns the company groups with the specified matchcodes.